PRIDE-Archive/pridepy/README.md

 You can:
 - download public and private PRIDE files
 - download public MassIVE (`MSV...`), JPOST (`JPST...`), and iProX (`IPX...`) datasets directly.
-MassIVE goes through FTPS at `massive-ftp.ucsd.edu`; JPOST uses the JSON PROXI endpoint at `repository.jpostdb.org` for listings and `ftp.jpostdb.org` for transfers; iProX fetches the dataset's ProteomeXchange XML from `download.iprox.org` and downloads files over anonymous HTTPS
+MassIVE goes through FTPS at `massive-ftp.ucsd.edu`; JPOST uses the JSON PROXI endpoint at `repository.jpostdb.org` for listings and `ftp.jpostdb.org` for transfers; iProX fetches the dataset's ProteomeXchange XML from `download.iprox.org` and downloads files over anonymous HTTP
 - download by category (`RAW`, `SEARCH`, `RESULT`, etc.)
 - stream project and file metadata
 - search projects by keyword and filters